 - The no-cost makeover, update your home, wardrobe, and life (for free)!

-Sounds simple, but to my mind, it’s not so easy.
+It sounds simple, but to my mind, it’s not so easy.

-Real change, transformation and reconditioning are very hard.
+Real change, transformation, and reconditioning are very hard.

 My good friend and seminary classmate, Father Ed Holterhoff, the pastor of St. Timothy’s in Morro Bay, says: “True change of mind and habits is the real work of Lent.
 True progress means persistence and practice.”
-For example, the substance-abuse addict doesn’t recover in forty days, rather a lifetime commitment to good health.
+For example, the substance-abuse addict doesn’t recover in forty days, preferably a lifetime commitment to good health.

 So Lent is the initial stage, maybe the first step – in a life-long spiritual effort.

 So what do we do with the Lent?
 Father Ed suggests: